savoirfairelinux/building-inclusive-open-source-software/docs/D-IDE.md

 ### The interactions does not require physical and motor skills

-- Precision should not be a requirement to use your app.
-A common guideline is to have touch targets of 44px in each direction at minimum.
 - There should be no timeout in the interface.
 - Providing shortcuts (whether they are through keyboard or other accessibility APIs depending on the platform) can make the interface faster and easier to use.
 - Eventually, an essential part of making your app inclusive to people with physical motor disabilities is to make the interface nice to use with assistive technologies.